The author is a guitarist and bassist with over 35 years of experience as a musician.

 It is important to differentiate octaves and unisons.
 Where an octave is the same note at a different pitch, a unison is the exact same note at the exact same pitch.

-For example, the E you hear when you play the 6th string at the 12th fret is the same as the E you hear when you play an open E on the first string.
+For example, the E you hear when you play the 6th string at the 12th fret is the same as the E you hear when you play the 4th string at the 2nd fret.
 They are not an octave; they are at the same pitch, making them unisons in relation to each other.

 Knowing how to find octaves immediately unlocks all the notes of the guitar.
 This isn’t something you need to spend months mastering.
 It’s a shortcut that means you’ll know how to find every note on the guitar by the time you are done reading this article.

 Using the shape above you can find the octave you want by moving up two frets and across two strings.
-You can go backwards as well, moving down two frets and back across two strings.
-You can see this illustrated in Example 1 where we have found two G notes, and Example 2 where we have found two C notes.
+You can go backward as well, moving down two frets and back across two strings.
+You can see this illustrated in Example 1 where we have found two G notes and Example 2 where we have found two C notes.

 You can move the shape up and down the fretboard and, as you can see, the same shape that works to compare the 3rd and 5th strings also works for the 4th and 6th.